-The International Centre for Leadership Development Nigeria (ICLDNG) was registered as a non-profit organization with the Corporate Affairs Commission (CAC) in 2012 (Registration No. CAC/IT/NO 54685).
-We are also registered with the Special Control Unit Against Money Laundering (SCUML) of the Economic and Financial Crimes Commission (EFCC) with Certificate Number RN:SC 251400267.
-ICLDNG is the Nigerian affiliate of the International Institute of Global Leadership (IIGL), headquartered in North Carolina, USA.
+International Centre for Leadership Development Nigeria (ICLDNG) is a duly registered non-profit leadership organization with Corporate Affairs Commission (CAC) in 2012.
+We are also registered with the Special Control Unit against Money Laundering (SCUML) of the Economic and Financial Crimes Commission (EFCC).

-To be the foremost centre for developing self-motivated, effective and high integrity leaders who will foster impact and positive change in society
+To be the foremost centre for developing highly self-motivated, proactive, effective and high integrity leaders who will foster impact and positive change in the society.

-To equip next generation leaders with skills and tools which enable them to realize their full potential and bring sustainable change to their communities.
+To equip next generation of leaders with skills, and tools which will enable them to realize their full potentials and bring sustainable change to their communities.